amulchapla/AI-Powered-Call-Center-Intelligence/postcall-analytics-azure/README.md

-# Getting started with the Call Batch Analytics
+# Getting started with the Post-Call Analytics

-This call batch analytics component is using [Ingestion Client](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/samples/ingestion) that helps transcribe your audio files without any development effort.
+This post-call batch analytics component is using [Ingestion Client](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/samples/ingestion) that helps transcribe your audio files without any development effort.
 The Ingestion Client monitors your dedicated Azure Storage container so that new audio files are transcribed automatically as soon as they land.

-This tool uses multiple Azure Cognitive Services to get insights from call recordings.
-It uses Azure Speech to transcribe calls and then Azure Text Analytics for various analytics tasks (including sentiment analysis, PII detection/redection etc).
-Insights extracted by these Azure AI services are then stored to Azure SQL database for further analysis and visualization (using Power BI or other tools).

 Think of this tool as an automated & scalable transcription solution for all audio files in your Azure Storage.
 This tool is a quick and effortless way to transcribe your audio files or just explore transcription.

+We created an ingestion layer (a transcription client) that will help you set up a full blown, scalable and secure transcription pipeline.
 Using an ARM template deployment, all the resources necessary to seamlessly process your audio files are configured and turned on.

+Using an ARM template deployment, all the resources necessary to seamlessly process your audio files are configured and turned on.

 # Architecture

 The Ingestion Client is optimized to use the capabilities of the Azure Speech infrastructure.
 It uses Azure resources to orchestrate transcription requests to the Azure Speech service using audio files as they appear in your dedicated storage containers.
+You can also set up additional processing beyond transcription, such as sentiment analysis and other text analytics.

 The following diagram shows the structure of this tool as defined by the ARM template.

 ![Architecture](../common/images/batchanalyticsarchitecture.png)

 When a file lands in a storage container, the Grid event indicates the completed upload of a file.
 The file is filtered and pushed to a Service bus topic.
-Code in Azure Functions triggered by a Service bus message picks up the event and creates a transmission request using the Azure Speech services batch pipeline.
+Code in Azure Functions triggered by a timer picks up the event and creates a transmission request using the Azure Speech services batch pipeline.
 When the transmission request is complete, an event is placed in another queue in the same service bus resource.
 A different Azure Function triggered by the completion event starts monitoring transcription completion status.
 When transcription completes, the Azure Function copies the transcript into the same container where the audio file was obtained.

+The rest of the features are applied on demand.
+By deploying additional resources through the ARM template, you can choose to apply analytics on the transcript, produce reports or redact.

+This solution can transcribe audio files automatically and at scale.

+Since source code is provided in this repo, you can customize the Ingestion Client.

+This tool follows these best practices:

+* Optimizes the number of audio files included in each transcription to achieve the shortest possible SAS TTL.
+* Retry logic optimization handles smooth scaling and transient HTTP 429 errors.
+* Runs Azure Functions economically, ensuring minimal execution costs.
+* Distribute load across available regions using a round robin algorithm.

 # Setup Guide